aws-quickstart/cdk-eks-blueprints/docs/addons/ingress-nginx.md

 ## Configuration

 - `backendProtocol`: Indication for AWS Load Balancer controller with respect to the protocol supported on the load balancer.
 TCP by default.

 - `crossZoneEnabled`: Whether to create a cross-zone load balancer with the service that backs NGINX.

 - `internetFacing`: Whether the created load balancer is internet-facing.
 Defaults to `true` if not specified.
 An internal load balancer is provisioned if set to `false`.

-targetType: `ip` or `instance mode`.
+- `targetType: `ip` or `instance mode`.
 Defaults to `ip`, which requires VPC-CNI and has better performance by eliminating a hop through kube-proxy.
 Instance mode leverages traditional NodePort mode on the instances.

 - `externaDnsHostname`: Used in conjunction with the external DNS add-on to handle automatic registration of the service with Route 53.

+- `ingressClassName`: Class of the ingress controller (default: nginx).

+- `controllerClass`: Class used for handling ingress in a cluster.

+- `electionId`: Identifier for leader election.

+- `isDefaultClass`: Sets the ingress controller as the default for handling ingress resources (default: false).

+- `certificateResourceName`: Name of the certificate resource provider.

+- `certificateResourceARN`: ARN of the AWS Certificate Manager certificate for HTTPS.

+- `sslPort`: Protocol for the load balancer SSL port (default: https).

+- `httpTargetPort`: Protocol for the load balancer HTTP target port (default: http).

+- `httpsTargetPort`: Protocol for the load balancer HTTPS target port (default: https).

+- `forceSSLRedirect`: Forces SSL redirection (default: true).

+- `loadBalancerType`: Type of the load balancer (default: external).

+- `idleTimeout`: Idle timeout for the load balancer (default: 3600).

 - `values`: Arbitrary values to pass to the chart as per <https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/>

 ## DNS Integration and Routing

-If the [External DNS Add-on](../addons/external-dns.md) is installed, it is possible to configure the Kubernetes NGINX ingress with an external NLB load balancer and leverage wild-card DNS domains (and public certificate) to route external traffic to individual workloads.
+If the [External DNS Add-on](../addons/external-dns.md) is installed, it is possible to configure the Ingress Nginx with an external NLB load balancer and leverage wild-card DNS domains (and public certificate) to route external traffic to individual workloads.

-The following example provides support for AWS Load Balancer Controller, External DNS, and Kubernetes NGINX add-ons to enable such routing:
+The following example provides support for AWS Load Balancer Controller, External DNS, and Ingress Nginx add-ons to enable such routing:

 ```typescript
 blueprints.EksBlueprint.builder()